DARE TO COMPARE

 Convenient Connectivity

-In the all-important area of connectivity, both models provide similar functionality although they operate a bit differently.
-Because you need to be able to stay plugged in even when you’re out and about, both SUVs offer Apple CarPlay™ and Android Auto™ integration, although the Subaru Outback requires you to use an actual plug.
-You can utilize your smartphone wirelessly in the Mazda CX-50—now, that’s smart!
+In the all-important area of connectivity, the Mazda CX-50 and the Subaru Outback provide similar functionality although they operate a bit differently.
+Because you need to be able to stay plugged in even when you’re out and about, both SUVs offer wireless Apple CarPlay™ and Android Auto™ integration.

 ▲ BACK TO CATEGORIES ▲